-PSO Programme Specific Outcomes No. Upon completion of these courses the student would be able to: PSO-1 Analyse the concepts and theories of Physics, Computer Science and Mathematics PSO-2 Analyze real world problems and develop mathematical equations and prepare computer programs to find acceptable solutions.
-PSO-3 Develop problem solving skills and scientific reasoning by learning laboratory skills PSO-4 Develop written and oral communication skills in communicating with diverse stakeholders.
+PSO Programme Specific Outcomes No. Upon completion of these courses the student would be able to: PSO-1 Analyse the concepts and theories of Physics.
+PSO-2 Analyse real world problems and develop mathematical equations to find acceptable solutions.
+PSO-3 Develop problem solving skills and scientific reasoning by learning laboratory skills.
+PSO-4 Develop written and oral communication skills in communicating with diverse stakeholders.
 PSO- 5 Create and collaborate in emergent physical, mathematical and computing technologies leading to innovative solutions for industry and academia.
 PSO- 6 Crack various competitive exams for higher studies and employment.